-1.1 Under FCA regulations, neither the Scheme nor your Plan are regulated products from the perspective of the FCA.
-However, Liberty SIPP Limited, in administering your Plan, may perform certain services that are regulated by the FCA.
-In respect of such regulated services, you will be regarded as a ‘Private Customer’ (as defined in the FCA Handbook, a copy of which is available at: www.fca.org.uk).
+1.1 Liberty SIPP is a trading style of EBS Pensions Limited, who is regulated by the Financial Conduct Authority ("FCA") for the provision of the SIPP.
+In respect of such regulated services, you will be regarded as a 'Retail Client' (as defined in the FCA Handbook, a copy of which is available at https://fshandbook.info/FS/html/FCA/).

-2.4.
-If there are any inconsistencies between these Terms and Conditions and the Trust Deed and Rules, the Trust Deed and Rules shall prevail.
-We agree to administer, on behalf of the Provider, the Scheme as required by the Rules.
+2.4 If there are any inconsistencies between these Terms and Conditions and the Trust Deed and Rules, the Trust Deed and Rules shall prevail.
+We agree to administer, on behalf of the Scheme Establisher, the Scheme as required by the Rules.

-3.2.
-Your Membership requires your fees to be paid on establishment at the set up of your scheme.
-Such payment may be dealt with as a contribution to your Scheme if appropriate.
-Thereafter, annually on the anniversary of the set up of the Scheme, fees will be automatically deducted directly from your fund.
+3.2 Your Membership requires your fees to be paid on establishment at the set up of your scheme.
+Such payment may be dealt with as a contribution to your Scheme if appropriate (subject to any requirements of HM Revenue and Customs).
+Thereafter, any annual fees will be automatically deducted from your fund.
 You are responsible to ensure that at all times there are adequate funds available for the payment of the Scheme fees on the due date.
-By signing these terms and conditions you agree to have sufficient monies in your Trustee Bank Account to cover your annual fees.
+By accepting these terms and conditions you agree to have sufficient monies in your SIPP fund to cover your annual fees.
 If fees are not met within 28 days steps will be taken to recover the overdue fees and all costs associated with the recovery of the fees will be invoiced to the Scheme, in accordance with paragraph 3.4 below.

-The Liberty Limited is able to accept Member Contributions from you and on your behalf from third parties (excluding your employer, from whom contributions must be treated as Employer Contributions (see Sections 4.9 to 4.11, below)).
+EBS Pensions is able to accept Member Contributions from you and on your behalf from third parties (excluding your employer, from whom contributions must be treated as Employer Contributions (see Sections 4.9 to 4.11, below).

 Member Contributions may be made:

-- as a one-off payment in any amount as cash in the form of a cheque or bankers draft, made payable to 'The Liberty Pension Scheme Re "member name"' and sent to the The Liberty Pension Scheme Address:
+(a) as a one-off payment in any amount as cash in the form of a cheque or bankers draft, made payable to 'The Liberty SIPP Re "member name"' and sent to the The Liberty SIPP Address:

-- (in respect of an initial Contribution) with the Application Form; or
+(i) (in respect of an initial Contribution) with the Application

-- (in respect of any subsequent such Contribution) with a completed 'Additional Contribution' form (copies of which are available from The Liberty Pension Scheme Address or the Capita Website; and/or
+(ii) (in respect of any subsequent such Contribution) with a completed 'Additional Contribution' form (copies of which are available from The Liberty SIPP Address or the Product Website); and/or

-- on such other basis as The Liberty Limited may agree with you from time to time.
+(c) on such other basis as EBS Pensions Limited may agree with you from time to time.